jason-pezzimenti/JASE.Controls/README.md

   - Ability to change Disabled Color.

 # Installation
-Open the Nuget Package Manager Console, and enter `Install-Package JASE.Controls -Version 1.0.0`.
+Open the Nuget Package Manager Console, and enter `Install-Package JASE.Controls`.
 The ToolBox pane will then be populated with the Controls contained in this library.

 # Requirements
 The minimum-required .NET Framework version is .NET Framework v4.8.